SRD-Archive/srd-archive/Heroic Cairn (Revised)/Heroic Cairn - Revised.md

 skin.
 Their talons and teeth are hard like iron.
 Dwell in dead forests and swamps, crave eating human flesh.
 Can cloak their true appearance with an illusory form, and can see through any illusion.
-Avid magic users, each Hag carries 1d4 random spellbooks.
+Avid magic users, each Hag carries 1d4 random Spellbooks.

 **Sea Hag:** 6 HP, 12 STR, 14 WIL, knife (d6).
 Ghostly looking,
 green-skinned hags that dwell in seaweed forests and warm shallow